-About 1000 beehives were lost in the Kangaroo Island fires – a quarter of those operated by commercial and semi-commercial honey producers.
+About 1000 beehives were lost in the Kangaroo Island fires during the summer of 2019/20 – a quarter of those operated by commercial and semi-commercial honey producers.

 Adelaide beekeeper Phil Marshall helped organise the volunteer missions after visiting the Island in February to assist in the bushfire recovery effort.